fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/project/project.md

   - Lessons learned.
   - Specific future work: realistic next steps and research directions grounded in your results (not generic statements).

+**Important: These evaluation areas will depend on whether you chose the research or artifact path.**

 ### Tentative Projects
 1. Strengthen Curio's Visualization Grammar Integration (UTK + Vega-Lite)